gamesrc-ver-recreation/build/notes-restoration.md

 Additional thanks go to Ken for his consent to let other Build engine sources become accessible under the same terms as of his 2000 release.
 Thus, additional files could be used for the recreation efforts.
-In particular, this included the sources for ENGINE.OBJ as used in SW 1.1-1.2, an October 1996 revision of ENGINE.OBJ, and older engine sources from 1995.
+In particular, this included the sources for ENGINE.OBJ as used in SW 1.1-1.2, earlier revisions of CACHE1D.OBJ and ENGINE.OBJ from 1996, and older engine sources from 1995.

+ENGINE.OBJ as used in SW 1.0 turned out to differ from 1.1-1.2's just by a few constants used for shifting values in drawmapview, clippoly and fillpolygon.

 Not long before the A.OBJ code used in Duke3D 1.4-1.5 and SW 1.0-1.2 was fully recreated, Nuke.YKT came in to recreate ENGINE.OBJ as used in Duke3D 1.5, with the assistance of the aforementioned SW 1.1-1.2 revision.
-In fact, originally he wanted to recreate the revision used in Redneck Rampage, only that it eventually turned out to match Duke3D 1.5's.
-CACHE1D.OBJ itself didn't need that much changes, while MMULTI.OBJ as used in Duke3D 1.4-1.5 and SW 1.0-1.2 essentially has the same code as in the public Ken-Build releases (although at least the 2000 release uses a more recent build of MMULTI.OBJ).
+In fact, originally he started with Duke3D 1.3d's revision, assuming it was closer to the one used in Redneck Rampage.
+Reason is that there was evidence that RR, or at least its game code, was based on a revision of Duke3D in-between 1.3d and 1.4.
+One example is the available CON commands.
+He later found out that RR's ENGINE.OBJ code was actually matching Duke3D 1.5, and fully recreated it.
+CACHE1D.OBJ itself didn't need that much changes in order to match Duke3D 1.5 and SW 1.0-1.2, while MMULTI.OBJ as used in Duke3D 1.4-1.5 and SW 1.0-1.2 essentially has the same code as in the public Ken-Build releases (although at least the 2000 release uses a more recent build of MMULTI.OBJ).

-Nuke.YKT also assisted with the recreation of Duke3D 1.4's revision of ENGINE.OBJ.
-As in the case of 1.5, CACHE1D.OBJ didn't need that much changes.
-The October 1996 revision of ENGINE.OBJ was initially used;
+Later, Nuke.YKT separately assisted with the recreation of ENGINE.OBJ as used in Duke3D 1.4.
+As in the case of 1.5, CACHE1D.OBJ didn't need that much changes for 1.4.
+The 19961012 revision of ENGINE.OBJ, which is really close to Duke3D 1.5's revision, was initially used in order to assist with the recreation of 1.4's revision.
-It is really close to Duke3D 1.5's revision.
-Later, the 1995 sources were used for assistance.
+Later, the 1995 sources were used as a reference.

+The Build Editor for Duke3D 1.4 (reused for 1.5) turned out to use a bit older ENGINE.OBJ, albeit it's quite similar to the game's.

+As stated above, during his work on RR, Nuke.YKT originally tried to recreate Duke3D 1.3d's ENGINE.OBJ.
+He also did this with other object files.
+While eventually found out that RR uses 1.5's revision, this work of him was later used in order to recreate the ENGINE.OBJ and CACHE1D.OBJ code used in the Build Editor for Duke3D 1.3d.
+19960213 and 19960320 revisions of ENGINE.OBJ, as well as a 19960319
+revision of CACHE1D.OBJ, were further used in this process.
+For A.OBJ, he did figure out that stretchhline was originally not present.
+More changes were later applied in order to match the aforementioned editor EXE.

+Generally, BUILD.OBJ didn't need a lot of changes in-between Duke3D v1.3d's editor and the Ken-Build revision from 2000.
+Most significant in terms of impacted code size are probably the functions loopnumofsector and setfirstwall moving at some point from BUILD.OBJ to ENGINE.OBJ, as mentioned in the BUILD Revision History entry for 9/6/96 within BUILD2.TXT.
+(Just setfirstwall was mentioned; It depends on loopnumofsector.)

 How was the makefile (and a bit more) modified from the original
 ----------------------------------------------------------------